rishabhgoel0213/rishabhgoel0213/README.md

 Here are some of the projects I've been working on:

+- **ZeroClone**: My attempt to recreate Google DeepMind's AlphaZero from scratch by incrementally "solving" more and more complex games using machine learning techniques like MCSTs.

 - **NeuralNetCpp**: A complete implementation of a deep neural network, written in C++, tested on MNIST and MPG datasets.

 - **CPSolutions**: My solutions to various competitive programming problems, written in Java and C++.